-Upright confocal microsocpe with 405,457,488,514,560 and 640nm lasers and motorised stage ideal for imaging fluorescent slides.
-The motorised stage can be used to collect large stitche mosaics combined with z-stack function for very large volume images.
+We have 2 upright confocal microscopes with motorised stage ideal for imaging fluorescent slides.
+The motorised stage can be used to collect large stitched mosaics combined with z-stack function for very large volume images.

 This slide scanner has the capacity to scan 400 slides in one run, saving the files directly onto a special server.
 The system only has a 20X objecitve (with capacity for doubling to 40X) and only performs brightfield scanning.
 Performs slide scanner with a fully automated system and is very simple to operate.

-Basic inverted widefield fluorescence microscope using a monochrome camera for fluorescence.
-It uses a white light source (metal halide lamp) and a set of filter cubes.
+Basic upright widefield fluorescence microscope for mosaics using a combined monochrome/colour camera for fluorescence and histology.
+It uses a white light source (mercury lamp) and a set of filter cubes.

 Basic upright microscope for mosaics using a colour camera for histology slides.